 - SuccessWorks has developed a useful resource that features an overview of cover letters.
 It provides a breakdown of this genre’s main parts as well as an example cover letter and resume, all in response to an included job posting for a position with Americas Society Council of the Americas.
 All of this is located here.

-- UW-Madison’s Law School has nine wonderful examples of cover letters for law-related jobs here.
+- UW-Madison’s Law School has several wonderful examples of cover letters for law-related jobs here.
 These are organized according how far the applicants were into their law school careers (i.e., L1, L2, and L3).

 - The Career Center for the School of Education has information about cover letters as well as sample cover letter for someone applying to be an elementary school teacher here.

 This is an accordion element with a series of buttons that open and close related content panels.